Dp-minimality: invariant types and dp-rank

+It is proved in \cite{dpmin} that in a dp-minimal divisible ordered group, any infinite definable set in dimension 1 has non-empty interior.
+We then deduce from $\oplus_{3'}$ that under the same hypothesis, any definable set in $n$ variables has dp-rank $n$ if and only if it has non-empty interior.
+We will in fact prove this directly in Section \ref{sec_linear}.

+Finally, notice that the hypersurface $\psi(\bar x)$ in $\oplus_3$ is necessary in general.
+For example, in the theory of pure equality the formula $x_0\neq x_1$ has dp-rank 2 but does not contain a rectangle.

-\textbf{Acknowledgements} Thanks to Sergei Starchenko for motivating me to work on Conjecture \ref{conj_main} and agreeing to include Theorem \ref{th_propD} here.
+\textbf{Acknowledgements} Thanks to Sergei Starchenko for motivating me to work on Conjecture \ref{conj_main}.
 Thanks also to Itay Kaplan for reading some previous versions of this paper.
+Finally, many thanks to the referee for a careful reading of the paper and a number of useful comments and corrections.